This post has been updated on February 4, 2020.

-Learning can be thought of as the continuous process of acquiring knowledge which leads to the later ability of applying that knowledge in real situations when life demands it.
-Many people consider that the intelligence quotient (IQ) of someone is the single most important factor over one’s capacity of learning how to solve complicated math problems or draw intricate designs.
+Learning can be thought of as the continuous process of acquiring knowledge, which leads to the later ability to apply that knowledge in real situations when life demands it.
+Many people consider that the intelligence quotient (IQ) of someone is the single most important factor over one’s capacity of learning.
 Perhaps this is true, but there is another human brainpower that influences the process of learning — social intelligence.

 What does social intelligence mean?

 One definition of social intelligence is the capacity to effectively navigate and negotiate complex social relationships and environments.
 In other words, it’s all about interacting successfully with others in various contexts.